 - 13. [former policy 3, modified] The City also supports intensification and infill development throughout the urban area, including areas designated General Urban Area.
 The City will promote opportunities for intensification and infill in the following cases, provided that all other policies in the Plan are met: - a.
 Lands that are no longer viable for the purpose for which they were intended, such as older industrial areas, exhausted quarries, or abandoned transportation corridors that are not planned for open space or designated as Recreational Pathways, but does not include lands designated as Employment Area or Enterprise Area where the proposal for intensification or infill would introduce uses not otherwise permitted by this Plan; (School sites are generally not included in this category and will be treated on a site-specific basis); [OMB decision #2649, September 21, 2006] - b.
 Lands where the present use is maintained but the addition of residential uses or other uses can be accomplished in a complementary manner, such as on under-utilized shopping centre sites; - c.
 Lands currently or formerly used as parking lots or other extensive storage purposes; - d.
 Lands where records indicate existing contamination due to previous commercial or industrial use, but which can be made suitable for development if cleaned up. - 14.
 The interior portions of stable, low-rise residential neighbourhoods will continue to be characterized by low-rise buildings (as defined in Section 4.11, policy 8).
-The City supports intensification in the General Urban Area where it will enhance and complement its desirable characteristics and long-term renewal. - 15. [former policy 6, unchanged] Applications to amend the zoning by-law within urban areas to eliminate residential apartments as a permitted use, or to change the permitted use so that the effect is to down-zone a site, will not be permitted unless there is an equivalent rezoning to ensure no net loss of apartment potential or maintenance of unit yield potential through other forms of multiple-unit housing. - 16. [former policy 7, unchanged] In situations where City Council has approved a concept plan that permits residential apartment uses in an urban area, but an amendment to the zoning by-law has not yet been enacted to implement the concept plan, City Council will ensure that the enabling zoning by-law amendment permits residential apartment uses. - 17. [former policy 10, unchanged] Notwithstanding the above, policy 15 does not apply to the lands known municipally as part of 1001 Klondike Road.
+The City supports intensification in the General Urban Area where it will enhance and complement its desirable characteristics and long-term renewal.
+Generally, new development, including redevelopment, proposed within the interior of established neighbourhoods will be designed to complement the area's pattern of built form and open spaces. - 15. [former policy 6, unchanged] Applications to amend the zoning by-law within urban areas to eliminate residential apartments as a permitted use, or to change the permitted use so that the effect is to down-zone a site, will not be permitted unless there is an equivalent rezoning to ensure no net loss of apartment potential or maintenance of unit yield potential through other forms of multiple-unit housing. - 16. [former policy 7, unchanged] In situations where City Council has approved a concept plan that permits residential apartment uses in an urban area, but an amendment to the zoning by-law has not yet been enacted to implement the concept plan, City Council will ensure that the enabling zoning by-law amendment permits residential apartment uses. - 17. [former policy 10, unchanged) Notwithstanding the above, policy 15 does not apply to the lands known municipally as part of 1001 Klondike Road.
 [Amendment # 53, April 25, 2007] - 18.
 In addition to the foregoing, regard shall be had to Policy 20 below. - 19.
 Development in greenfields will occur at densities higher than densities achieved in greenfields in the past.
-In this regard, the provisions of policies 4.a) and b) of S.3.6.4 will apply.
-Development of single detached dwellings in greenfields will meet a minimum density target of 26 units per net hectare.
-Overall residential development in greenfields will meet a minimum density target of 32 units per net hectare. - 20.
-Policies on where tall buildings will be considered are found in Section 4.11 of this Plan.
+In this regard, the provisions of policies 4.a) and b) of S.3.6.4 will apply and minimum density targets for single detached dwellings as well as overall residential development in greenfields as set out in policy 4.a.ii of S.3.6.4 will be achieved

+20. Policies on where high-rise buildings may be considered are found in Section 4.11 of this Plan.